-What does a Bone Densitometry Technologist do?
+What Bone Densitometry Technologists Do

-Bone Densitometry Technologists use a special type of x-ray equipment to measure bone mineral density at a specific anatomical site (usually the wrist, heel, spine or hip) or to calculate total body bone mineral content.
+Bone densitometry technologists use a special type of X-ray equipment to measure bone mineral density at a specific anatomical site (usually the wrist, heel, spine, or hip) or to calculate total body bone mineral content.
 Results can be used by physicians to estimate the amount of bone loss due to osteoporosis.

-Bone density references the amount of matter per square centimeter of bones.
+Bone density refers to the amount of matter per square centimeter of bones.
 Note that this is not a true "density," which would be measured in mass per cubic area.
 It is measured by a procedure called densitometry, often performed in the radiology or nuclear medicine departments of hospitals or clinics.
 The measurement is painless and non-invasive and involves minimal radiation exposure.

 Types of Work Environments